British-Belgian teen becomes youngest woman to fly solo round the world

 "Girls are often encouraged to be beautiful, kind, helpful and sweet.
 With my flight I want to show young women that they can be bold, ambitious and make their dreams come true."

-(Reporting by Francesco Guarascio and John Chalmers in Brussels; Frank Simon and Andreas Buerger in Egelsbach; Editing by Andrew Cawthorne)
+(Reporting by Francesco Guarascio and John Chalmers in Brussels; Frank Simon and Andreas Buerger in Egelsbach; Editing by Andrew Cawthorne and Angus MacSwan)

 ((Francesco.Guarascio@thomsonreuters.com;))